zzGHzz/myvetools-demo/readme.md

 ## An Example

 I made a simple [example](https://github.com/zzGHzz/myvetools-demo) to demonstrate how we can use `myvetools` to write code for testing a smart contract.
-I'm going to explain the example in detail in the rest of this article.
+I'm going to explain the example in the rest of this article.

 ### Setup

 The following is a snippet for setting up your code for testing.
-As can be seen, it connects a Thor node identified by variable `url` and instantiates variable `connex` that implements `Connex` interfaces for interacting with a Thor node.
+It connects a Thor node identified by variable `url` and instantiates variable `connex` that implements `Connex` interfaces for interacting with a Thor node.

 ```typescript
 import { expect, assert } from 'chai'